Kate Nash: 2020–2024: Only Gold and Coffee Wars

-Nash announced that she had signed to Kill Rock Stars in February 2024, her first label in a decade, who simultaneously released her single "Change".
+In February 2024, Nash announced that she had signed to Kill Rock Stars, her first label in a decade, who simultaneously released her single "Change".
 In subsequent months, Nash released the singles "Millions of Heartbeats", "Space Odyssey 2001", and "My Bile".
 She released her fifth album 9 Sad Symphonies in June 2024, which comprised ten tracks.
 The album was promoted with a tour of North America and Europe, by which time she had become a naturalized citizen of the United States.

+2024-present: "GERM" and The Masked Singer

-In July 2024, she modelled a Charlotte Colbert shirt for Lewes F.C.
+In July 2024, Nash modelled a Charlotte Colbert shirt for Lewes F.C.
 Women, which had been made as part of their "See Us As We Are" campaign, which aimed to tackle misogyny within football.
-That September, she released "Eyeconic", a track inspired by the club and the campaign and about the history of women's football in England.
+She released "Eyeconic" in September, a track inspired by the club and the campaign and about the history of women's football in England, and featured on "Slushy" in March 2025, a Soft Play single from their album Heavier Jelly.

-She then featured on Soft Play's "Slushy", a March 2025 single from their album Heavier Jelly, followed by her own solo single, May 2025's "Germ".
-The latter was first written as an essay and then set to music in response to the result of a recent ruling by the Supreme Court of the United Kingdom.
+In May 2025, Nash released the single "Germ", which she had written as an essay and then set to music in response to the result of a recent ruling by the Supreme Court of the United Kingdom.
 "Germ" took its name from an acronym for "girl, exclusionary, regressive, misogynist", which Nash coined as an alternative to TERF, and addressed multiple social issues including domestic abuse, men's mental health, and transphobia.
 The track went viral shortly after release, causing Nash to suffer abuse.
 She then released an EP in November featuring a live acoustic version and remixes from Peaches, Charlieeeee, Bimini Bon-Boulash, and Jaguar.

+Nash used an appearance at 2025's Glastonbury to criticise multiple celebrities and an appearance at a Transgender Day of Remembrance vigil to highlight increased crime rates against trans people.
+She appeared as a contestant on the seventh series of The Masked Singer in January 2026 as "Monkey Business", where she was fifth to be unmasked; among her performances was one of "As Long as He Needs Me" from Oliver!.
+She performed "Germ" at the March 2026 benefit concert Trans Mission and released a version of Sinéad O'Connor's Universal Mother track "Famine" the month after.